-This seminar will assess the next steps for apprenticeship funding and delivery in England - including the future of the levy, priorities for employers and students, and how to improve apprenticeship take-up.
+This seminar assessed the next steps for apprenticeship funding and delivery in England - including the future of the levy, priorities for employers and students, and how to improve apprenticeship take-up.

-We also expect discussion on quality and take-up of the apprenticeship programme since reform, and on the stability of the apprenticeship budget following concerns raised in the Public Accounts Committee’s progress review inquiry.
+We heard discussion on quality and take-up of the apprenticeship programme since the reform, and on the stability of the apprenticeship budget following concerns raised in the Public Accounts Committee’s progress review inquiry.

-Those attending will consider the current and future operation of the levy, including changes in April this year such as a reduction in the co-investment rate for non-levy paying firms, and an increase in the percentage that levy paying firms can transfer to smaller firms in their supply chain.
+Those attending considered the current and future operation of the levy, including changes this year such as a reduction in the co-investment rate for non-levy paying firms and an increase in the percentage that levy-paying firms can transfer to smaller firms in their supply chain.

-We expect discussion on whether the changes introduced in April do enough to increase the flexibility of levy funds, especially for large firms with limited scope to take on apprenticeships, and to support take-up amongst smaller firms who do not have access to levy funds.
+There was discussion on whether the changes introduced in April do enough to increase the flexibility of levy funds, especially for large firms with limited scope to take on apprenticeships, and to support take-up among smaller firms who do not have access to levy funds.

-Delegates will also consider the case of small businesses that fall outside the scope of the levy, with concerns surrounding the affordability and availability of funding meaning that many SMEs are not benefitting from the current programme.
-There will be discussion on further potential reform to improve take-up, such as the introduction of incentive schemes, and delegating greater control of levy funds to small businesses.
+Delegates also considered the case of small businesses that fall outside the scope of the levy, with concerns surrounding the affordability and availability of funding, meaning that many SMEs are not benefitting from the current programme.

-Further sessions will look at the possibility of further reforms to the levy, with the ESFA due to consult on its long term operation.
-There will be discussion on its future scope and the targeting of funds, particularly with the expansion of higher level apprenticeships and a stagnation of growth in apprenticeships at level 2 and 3.
+Sessions looked at the possibility of further reforms to the levy, with the ESFA due to consult on its long-term operation.
+There was discussion on its future scope and the targeting of funds, particularly with the expansion of higher level apprenticeships and a stagnation of growth in apprenticeships at levels 2 and 3.

 Price: £95 PLUS VAT